Tom Lantos: Personal and family life

-Despite being fluent in English, Lantos never lost his Hungarian accent.
+Despite becoming fluent in English, Lantos never lost his Hungarian accent.
 During his childhood, he met his future wife, Annette Tillemann (or Tilleman; born June 27, 1931), then using the name Agnes Ethel Seymour.
 Her family had managed to escape to Switzerland, using Swedish passports issued by Raoul Wallenberg.
 After Hungary was liberated, she and her family returned to Budapest, where she and Lantos met again.
 After emigrating to the United States, they married on July 13, 1950.
 They remained married until his death in 2008.
 Agnes Ethel Lantos became a naturalized United States citizen on May 17, 1954, under that name.
-Annette (formerly Agnes) Lantos is a niece of Jolie Gabor, whose brother Sebastian was Mrs. Lantos's father, making Magda, Zsa Zsa, and Eva Gabor, Jolie's daughters, first cousins to Annette Lantos.
+Annette's father Sebastian was the brother of Jolie Gabor, with Jolie's daughters Magda, Zsa Zsa, and Eva Gabor being first cousins to Annette Lantos.

-Lantos and his wife had two daughters, Annette Marie and Katrina, and 18 grandchildren, including Levi, an author and energy expert; Tomicah, a former Democratic political speechwriter; and Charity, an opera singer and activist.
+Lantos and his wife had two daughters, Annette Marie and Katrina, and 18 grandchildren, including Levi Tillemann, an author and energy expert; Tomicah S. Tillemann, a former Democratic political speechwriter; and Charity Tillemann-Dick, an opera singer and activist.
 The Lantoses' daughter Annette was married to Timber Dick, an independent businessman in Colorado, until his accidental death in 2008.

-Lantos's younger daughter, Katrina, is married to ambassador and former U.S. Representative from New Hampshire, Richard Swett, and was herself a candidate for Congress in New Hampshire.
+Lantos's younger daughter, Katrina Lantos Swett, is married to ambassador and former U.S. Representative from New Hampshire Richard Swett, and was herself a candidate for Congress in New Hampshire.
+She now serves as President of the Lantos Foundation for Human Rights and Justice, and she is also the Co-chair of the International Religious Freedom Summit.

 Lantos considered himself a secular Jew.